Corbridge Bridge

-Corbridge Bridge is a 17th-century stone bridge across the River Tyne at Corbridge, Northumberland, England.
+Corbridge Bridge is a 17th-century stone bridge across the River Tyne at Corbridge, Northumberland, England, at the point where another structure, eventually a toll bridge, was constructed in the 13th-century.
+The later, characteristic 7-span structure would be the only bridge on the Tyne to withstand the Great Flood of 1771.
+As of 2015, it was listed as a Grade I listed building by Historic England.

-The bridge used to carry the A68 road over the River Tyne, but since the opening of the Hexham bypass (A69) the A68 now crosses by the Styford Bridge, 3 mi downstream of Corbridge.
-It is listed as a Grade I listed building by Historic England.
+Earlier, the bridge carried the A68 road over the River Tyne, but since the opening of the Hexham bypass (A69), the A68 has crossed via the Styford Bridge, 3 mi downstream of Corbridge.

+Structure

+The 21st-century bridge, remaining in place from its late 17th-century construction (see below), is of stone, and has a total length of 480 ft, with its being able, as of this date, to bear a load of 7.5 tonnes.

 History

-The bridge at Corbridge was built in 1235.
-In 1298 royal officers went to Corbridge to purchase horseshoes and nails, and the tariff imposed to raise money for upkeep of the medieval bridge included tolls on nails of different kinds, horseshoes, cartwheel-sheaths, griddles, iron cauldrons and vats.
-The bridge was the great asset of the town.
+A bridge at Corbridge was built in 1235.
+In 1298 royal officers went to Corbridge to purchase horseshoes and nails, and a tariff was imposed to raise money for upkeep of the medieval bridge; included in it were tolls on nails of different kinds, horseshoes, cartwheel-sheaths, griddles, iron cauldrons and vats, and the bridge became a great asset to the town.
 Described in 1306 as the only bridge between Newcastle and Carlisle, it was maintained also as a link between England and Scotland.
-In 1674 [Fraser has 1690] it was replaced by the seven-arched bridge we see today.
-So well did the builder of this bridge execute his contract that his was the only one on the Tyne to withstand the Great Flood of 1771.
-In 1881 it was widened by 3 ft but its appearance was not spoilt.
+In either 1674 or 1690 it was replaced by the seven-arched bridge that exists to the present.
+The reconstructed bridge would be the only one on the Tyne to withstand the Great Flood of 1771.
+In 1881 it was widened to 3 ft without significant alteration to its appearance.

+As of 2015, the Corbridge Bridge was listed as a Grade I listed building by Historic England.

+Current use

+The bridge had earlier carried the A68 road over the River Tyne, but since the opening of the Hexham bypass (A69), the A68 has crossed via the Styford Bridge, 3 mi downstream of Corbridge.